hckerhub/ipcrawler/README.md

 # 🕷️ ipcrawler
 > *"It's like bowling with bumpers."* - [@ippsec](https://twitter.com/ippsec)

+> *"The only person you are destined to become is the person you decide to be."* - Ralph Waldo Emerson

-A simplified, streamlined version of **AutoRecon** - the multi-threaded network reconnaissance tool that performs automated enumeration of services for CTFs, OSCP, and penetration testing environments.
+A simplified, streamlined version of **AutoRecon** while keeping core functionality of autorecon - the multi-threaded network reconnaissance tool that performs automated enumeration of services for CTFs, OSCP, and penetration testing environments.

 ## 🙏 Credits